hubergilt/postgresql-parallel/citus/README.md

     wal_level = 'logical'
     ```

-    _Nota: If there are multiple shared libraries use citus as first one_
+    _Note: If there are multiple shared libraries use citus as first one_

   - **Edit** pg_hba.conf: Allow the local network (192.168.0.0/24) to connect via SCRAM-SHA-256: